Daddoo-Dev/todosync/extension/README.md

 - **Import Tasks from File** - Bulk import from markdown files
 - **View Tracked Projects** - Manage all linked projects
 - **Unlink Project** - Remove current workspace link
+- **Ask AI (Copy Task Snapshot)** - Use the ✨ command to grab the selected task’s details + `.todosync/tasks.json` location for AI prompts

+### Ask AI Sparkle Button

+- Click the ✨ icon that appears inline on every task row to copy that task’s payload to your clipboard instantly.
+- Use the ✨ toolbar icon (top-right of the ToDoSync tree) or run `ToDoSync: ✨ Ask AI (Copy Task Snapshot)` to pick from all synced tasks.
+- The clipboard payload always includes:
+  - Task title, status, and category
+  - Project name + Notion database ID
+  - Local mirror file path (`.todosync/tasks.json`) so AI tools can open the latest snapshot
+- Great for dropping straight into an AI chat without hunting through Notion.

 ### Bulk Import Format